 The stories and the manuscript itself were rejected hundreds of times.
 The practice of writing is not always connected with the realities of publishing.
 The exact same stories that went on to win awards and prizes were the ones that were continuously rejected.
 My short story collection was even rejected three years after it was published!
 No writer will tell you that only great work gets published or conversely, that only poorly crafted work is rewarded.

 The several years prior to COVID were tumultuous.
 I divorced, moved, and began life as a single parent.
 Divorce compelled a close examination of the influence of narrative on women–including myself!
 The stories that govern our lives are based on texts written by men and are enforced by both men and women: how do patriarchal narratives affect our personal story?
 How do we obtain true empowerment in a society that has yet to acknowledge women as complete human beings?
 I started surfing and studying hula; I taught secondary and university; I deeply questioned my purpose.
 How does one live authentically and kindly?
 What is the nature of belief and belonging?
 What is it to write and to live one’s truth to power?
 Given that we are more than 130 years from gender equity in the U.S., how does one function as a woman?
-What can I do to help other women manifest the lives they want to live?
+How can I encourage women to manifest the lives they want to live?

 Like everyone else, my time here is short.
 We are here to love.
 We are here as stewards of the planet.
 That’s it.